pokt-network/docs/content/node/staking.md

 {{% notice style="warning" %}}
 **The output account can't be changed after staking**, so it is vitally important to both make sure your output account is set correctly in the staking command, as well as to ensure access (keys) to that output account address.

-**Failure to do both of these tasks will result in all rewards and staked funds being sent to an inaccessible account.**
+**Failure to do both of these tasks will result in all rewards and staked funds being sent to an inaccessible account and lost forever!**
 {{% /notice %}}

 ![](/images/non-custodial-staking.png)